PaulBouchier/six_can/aider_six_can_runner.md

   - Run the following loop forever.
 When all poses in the list have been visited, start over at the beginning of the list.
     - Drive to the next pose in 'search_poses'
-    - Check for cans at that location by calling can_tracker.choose_can().
-Catch any exception, which means no cans were detected. 'choose_can' returns the pose in the odom frame of a can that should be captured.
+    - Check for cans at that location by calling can_chooser.choose_can().
+Catch any exception, which means no cans were detected. 'can_chooser.choose_can()' returns the pose in the odom frame of a can that should be captured.
     - If no cans were detected, drive to the next pose in 'search_poses'
     - If a can was chosen, call 'capture_can.start_capture()' passing the pose in the odom frame.